sandhyaparna/Data-Science/Deep Learning/AI for Medicine/Diagnosis/Overview.md

 ### Healthcare Data splitting challenges
   * Patient Overlap - When patient comes twice and have 2 xrays and wears a necklace both the times, but we feed one of the xray into Train and other into Test, there is a high possibility of memorization of unique aspects like necklace in this case and makes the prediction similar to label in Train set.
 Make sure that a patients xrays are all in either Train set or Test set but not distributed across both Train & Test.
 SPLIT BY PATIENT.
   * Set sampling - Stratified sampling to get label=1 even when it is rarely occuring.
 AI for Medical Diagnosis video suggests to take 50% observations of label=1, 50% observations of label=0 for both Test and Validation set (Validation set should reflect the same sampling distribution seen in Test set) and all the remaining observations as Training set.
-This ensures that the model will have sufficient numbers to get a good estimate of the performance of the model on both non-disease and on disease samples. https://www.coursera.org/learn/ai-for-medical-diagnosis/lecture/iiAK1/sampling
+This ensures that the model will have sufficient numbers to get a good estimate of the performance of the model on both non-disease and on disease samples.
+Oder of sampling is Test, Validation & Train https://www.coursera.org/learn/ai-for-medical-diagnosis/lecture/iiAK1/sampling
   * Ground Truth - Consensus voting i.e Humans are asked to determine the outcome and majority voting is used.
 Use additional medical testing.